philipparubin/HNCDI-Explain-Beginners-Guide-to-QC/README.md

-Second lab files from HNCDI Explain course: Beginner's guide to Quantum Computing
+# HNCDI Explain: Beginner's Guide to Quantum Computing

+This repository contains files for the Lab 2 of the course